 The University was established as an independent higher education institution under Section 121 of the Education Reform Act 1988, and is a recognised body with taught degree awarding powers.
 The University is regulated by the Office for Students (OfS).
 Information about the University's status can be found on the Office Register and on the list of recognised bodies published on the UK Government (GOV.UK) website.
 The Office regulatory framework came fully into force from 1 August 2019.
-As part of its registration with the Office the University is required to satisfy a number of conditions that relate to quality and standards.
+As part of its registration with the Office to quality and standards.